wordofwarning/wordofwarning.org/current/2020-springsummer/bannon/index.md

 Box Office tel: 0161 876 2000 (The Lowry)

 #### Access Information
-Age Advisory: 16+ (parental/guardian discretion).<br>Warning: includes ***?***; for specific content warnings please click [here](/warnings).<br>Duration: approximately 1 hour (no interval).<br>Features: choreographed movement + minimal live spoken English + ***?***.<br>Specific age + access info: please get in touch with us by emailing <mailto:info@habmcr.org> or call 0161 232 6086 during weekday office hours.
+Age Advisory: 16+ (parental/guardian discretion).<br>Warnings: to be confirmed by 28 Feb; for specific content warnings please click [here](/warnings).<br>Duration: approximately 1 hour (no interval).<br>Features: choreographed movement + minimal live spoken English, with more content to be confirmed by 28 Feb.<br>Specific age + access info: please get in touch with us by emailing <mailto:info@habmcr.org> or call 0161 232 6086 during weekday office hours.

 #### More
-Three bodies are working hard — using domestic objects and a choreography of subtle shaking to produce moments of operatic melodrama and brooding states of dissent, quaking + eruption.
+Three bodies are working hard — using an assortment of domestic objects with a choreography of subtle shaking + relentless labour to produce moments of operatic melodrama and brooding states of dissent, quaking + eruption.

-A dance piece, *We Are Fucked* uncovers the hard work it sometimes takes to live in a world which is not designed for you.
-It is both subtle and ecstatic; euphoric and unforgiving… And a bit sexy.
+>*'What is the role or necessity of pain in personal and social change?<br>And who pays the price?'*

-What is the role or necessity of pain in personal and social change?<br>And who pays the price?
+A striking, subtle dance piece, *We Are Fucked* uncovers the hard work it sometimes takes to live in a world which is not designed for you.
+It is both ecstatic and excruciating, euphoric and unforgiving… It's also quite sexy.

 *WAF* premiered in August 2018 at Arnolfini, prior to performances in September 2018 at Southbank Centre's Unlimited Festival.

 #### Who is she?